 A mass of Christian Burial will be celebrated Friday, March 8, at the Church of the Assumption, 7100 Seaview Ave., in Wildwood Crest.
 Visitation is from 10 a.m. to 10:45am. with the Mass following afterward.
 Interment is at St. Mary's Cemetery, Cape May.
 In lieu of flowers, donations may be made to any veteran's organization of your choosing in Joseph’s honor.
 Condolences may be sent to ingersollgreenwoofh.com

-To send flowers to the family of Joseph Catanoso, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Joseph Catanoso, please visit Tribute Store